 So, while we don't expect to see a PEN-F Mark II any time soon, Olympus might have something equally inventive in store for its 100th anniversary.
 How about an modernised Olympus Trip?

 The enduring E-PL (Electronic PEN-Lite) line has been a consistent success for Olympus, particularly in Japan where it is a popular choice for young fashionistas.
 Despite its modest 16MP sensor and 3-axis in-body image stabilization, the Olympus PEN E-PL9 provided an appealing upgrade for Instagram-conscious shooters looking for a compact, interchangeable lens alternative to taking smartphone snaps.

 Since the E-PL series has seen annual updates every year since 2016, it seems fairly likely that an Olympus PEN E-PL10 might soon appear on the horizon.
 We would be disappointed, but unsurprised, if it once again features the same ageing sensor and stabilisation seen in previous models – at the very least, a bump to the company's celebrated 5-axis IBIS would be appreciated.

 Still, the appeal of the E-PL line has never been its cutting-edge specs, but more its slender design, 180-degree selfie screen and proliferation of Art Filters – so we're far more likely to get an extra filter or two than we are a significant specs upgrade.

-Since it has seemingly phased out the slightly larger E-P line, perhaps Olympus will amalgamate the two products – which could mean that the E-PL10 gets a that 5-axis stabilization and a second control dial, which would make it a worthwhile upgrade for existing owners.
+Given the tragic news that the Olympus PEN-F has been discontinued, and since the E-P line seems to have ended with the Olympus PEN E-P5, perhaps the company will coalesce the entire PEN line – which could mean that the E-PL10 gets a 5-axis stabilization and a second control dial, which would make it a worthwhile upgrade for existing owners.